 I’ve said it before and I’ll say it again: miles are the absolute worst investment to hold.
 They don’t earn interest, they can only depreciate in value, and they’re not backed by any form of deposit insurance.
 We earn miles to burn, not to admire in our account.

-This year marks KrisFlyer’s 20th birthday, and it’s safe to say the miles and points landscape has changed dramatically since 1999.
+2019 marked KrisFlyer’s 20th birthday, and it’s safe to say the miles and points landscape has changed dramatically since 1999.

-|Did you know that before KrisFlyer, Singapore Airlines, Cathay and Malaysia Airlines operated a joint frequent flyer program called Passages?
+|❓ Did you know that before KrisFlyer, Singapore Airlines, Cathay and Malaysia Airlines operated a joint frequent flyer program called Passages?
 Read about that here!|

-The recent round of KrisFlyer devaluations got me thinking: how often does the program change?
+The last round of KrisFlyer devaluations got me thinking: how often does the program change?
 What features get added?
 What features get taken away?
 And can we predict future changes based on what we’ve seen in the past?

 I started digging online for data, and after hours of playing around with the Wayback Machine and pawing through decades-old Flyertalk threads, I finally managed to put the following together- 15 years’ worth of Singapore Airlines award data, from 27 Oct 2003 to 24 Jan 2019.